-There is an endless number of freestyle moves of which the most advanced are handle passes (where you unhook from your harness and rotate your body while passing the bar behind your back at the same time).
+There are an endless number of freestyle moves of which the most advanced are handle passes (where you unhook from your harness and rotate your body while passing the bar behind your back at the same time).
 A smooth landing is the key to making a freestlye move.

 Andy Yates hails from the Sunshine Coast in Queensland and is the 2011 Freestyle World Champion – check out his riding in this video.